kjgaulton/pipelines/ChIP-seq_imbalance/README.md

-`cluster-pileups` estimates an empirical beta-binomial distribution for each input pileup, identifies clusters of pileups with similar distributions, merges each cluster into one set of count data, and then passes these count datasets to `call-imbalance` to handle statisticslly.
+`cluster-pileups` estimates an empirical beta-binomial distribution for each input pileup, identifies clusters of pileups with similar distributions, merges each cluster into one set of count data, and then passes these count datasets to `call-imbalance` to handle statistically.

 ### Results